 Registrations may be made as a unit or as family groups regardless of whether your unit is attending as a group or it's just your family.
 Registrations must be made online from the Inland Northwest Council Website: www.nwscouts.org.
-A Non -refundable deposit of \$50 is due for each youth to secure your spaces.
-Payment in full is due no later than June 9th.
+A non-refundable deposit of \$50 is due for each youth to secure their spot at the time of registration if registering by April 6.
+Payment in full is due no later than June 14th.

-2024 SESSION DATES
+2025 Session Dates

-Session 1Friday, July 5-Monday, July 8Session 2Wednesday, July 10-Saturday July 13
+Session 1

-Youth Price: \$225 Adult Price: \$140
+Thursday, July 10-Sunday, July 13 Session 2 Wednesday, July 16-Saturday July 19 Youth Price: \$250 Adult Price: \$150

-\CAMPERSHIPS\
+Camperships